 The flight from Ulaanbaatar to Bayankhongor on the northern edge of the Gobi Desert takes one and a half hours.
-Driving overland would take two days, although most of the road is hard-topped now.
+Driving overland would take one very long day, as most of the road is hard-topped.

 The highest point of the trip is the mountain pass that marks the border between the Gobi region of Bayankhongor and the central region of Arkhangai.
 Khul Sayan pass lies at an altitude of 2750 meters.